SiobhanBaines/My-Favourite-Recipes/README.md

 * The ability to download a recipe and/or email a recipe but only if the user has an existing profile
 * If a user with a profile wishes to delete their account, the ability to decide if they want to delete their contribution

+#### Weights and Measures
+As the site developed I decided to not create my own weights and measures page.
+The idea was to allow the website user to convert ounces to grams or celsius to gas marks etc,  without having to search around the internet separately.
+I realised what I wanted to do would be a website in it's own right and the BBC Good Food website already has a very comprehensive area for many different types of conversions so I created a link in the footer to access this information.
+I personally like pounds and ounces, my daughters like grams and the American cup measurements.

 ### *Structure*
 How is the information structured, and is it logically grouped?
 The navigation bar will change depending on the type of user visiting the site.